 The Australian education system offers education and training opportunities for all age groups and levels of ability.
-Further information is available on the Department of Immigration and Citizenship's website at: www.immi.gov.au/living-in-australia/settle-in-australia/everyday-life/education/whatforme.htm.
+Further information is available on the Department of Immigration and Border Protection website.

-The NSW Government provides public primary and secondary schools in NSW.
+State governments provides public primary and secondary schools in Australia.
 Generally speaking, public schooling is free but students holding temporary visas may be required to pay school fees.
-Further information on NSW Public Schools is available at: www.schools.nsw.edu.au/index.php
+Further information is available on the NSW Public Schools website and the Queensland Government Education website.

 Private schooling opportunities are provided by churches and other groups within the community.
 Students attending private schools pay fees for their schooling.
-Further information is available at: www.privateschoolsdirectory.com.au/.
+Further information is available from the Private Schools Directory website.

 As the Australian government has very strict policies in place regarding items and pets that can be brought into the country, it is important to consider these requirements before relocating to Australia.

-Further information on Australian Quarantine and Inspection Services is available from the Department of Agriculture, Fisheries and Forestry website at: www.daff.gov.au/aqis.
+Further information on Australian Quarantine and Inspection Services is available from the Department of Agriculture website.

 - North Coast of NSW

 The North Coast is one of the most picturesque and popular destinations in New South Wales.
-Further information is available from the NSW Tourism website at: www.visitnsw.com/destinations/north-coast.
+Further information is available from the NSW Tourism website.

 - Gold Coast

 Queensland's Gold Coast is one of Australia's premier destinations.
 It is famous for its beaches and beautiful rainforest hinterland.
-Further information is available from the Tourism Queensland website at: www.tq.com.au/destinations/gold-coast-and-hinterland-zone/gold-coast/gold-coast_home.cfm.
+Further information is available from the Tourism Queensland website.

 If SCU sponsors you for a Temporary Business Visa, you may be required to take out and maintain private health insurance for the duration of your appointment with SCU.
 If SCU sponsors you for a Permanent Resident Visa and your visa application is successful, you will become eligible to access health insurance benefits through the Medicare scheme.

 Centrelink delivers government services to support those in need and help people to become self-sufficient.
-Information on the range of services available from Centrelink to help people who have recently moved to Australia can be obtained from the Department of Human Services Website at: http://www.humanservices.gov.au/.
+Information on the range of services available from Centrelink to help people who have recently moved to Australia can be obtained from the Department of Human Services website.